gardener-attic/component-spec/doc/proposal/in-progress/07-signing.md

 digest:
   - hashAlgorithm: Hash algorithm used
   - normalisationAlgorithm: normalisation Algorithm, defines which subset of the data is used as normalised representation
-  - value: the digest value for the normalised data as defined by normalisationAlgorithm with the hash algorithm defined by normalisationAlgorithm
+  - value: the digest value for the normalised data as defined by normalisationAlgorithm with the hash algorithm defined by hashAlgorithm

 ## Signatures